sasiqwerty/Mind/output-process.md

 IMG-20231015-WA0032.jpg
 CyberArk Defender - PAM -

 Which statement is correct concerning accounts that are discovered, but cannot be added to the Vault by an automated onboarding rule?
+Ans : They are added to the Pending Accounts list.

 They are added to the Pending Accounts list.
 They cannot be onboarded to the Password Vault.